mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 'How to configure Google Tag Manager', '#how-to-configure-google-tag-manager', 'Pre-requisite', '#pre-requisite',
-'Create GTM containers', '#create-gtm-containers', 'Container IDs for deployment process', '#container-ids-for-deployment-process', 'Retrieve the containers default settings', '#retrieve-the-containers-default-settings', 'Import the containers settings', '#import-the-containers-settings', 'Configure the containers', '#configure-the-containers',
+'Create GTM containers', '#create-gtm-containers', 'Container IDs in the deployment process', '#container-ids-in-the-deployment-process', 'Retrieve the containers default settings', '#retrieve-the-containers-default-settings', 'Import the containers settings', '#import-the-containers-settings', 'Configure the containers', '#configure-the-containers',